Ligi Sao: Hull F.C.

 He joined Super League side Hull F.C. for the 2020 season.
 Sao played 16 games for Hull F.C. in the 2020 Super League season including the club's semi-final defeat against Wigan.

 Sao played 21 games for Hull F.C. in the 2021 Super League season which saw the club finish 8th on the table and miss the playoffs.
 In round 20 of the 2022 Super League season, Sao was sent off for a dangerous high tackle in Hull FC's 46-18 loss against Castleford.

 Sao played 17 games for Hull F.C. for in the Super League XXVIII season as the club finished 10th on the table.

 In round 1 of the 2024 Super League season, Sao was sent to the sin bin during the clubs 22-0 loss to arch-rivals Hull Kingston Rovers.

 Sao was limited to just two games for Hull F.C. in the 2025 Super League season as the club finished 7th on the table.

+On 28 August 2026, it was announced that Sao would leaving Hull F.C. at the end of the 2026 Super League season.

+Bradford Bulls

+On 2 September 2026 it was reported that he had signed for Bradford Bulls in the Super League on a 1-year deal.